 The Pies and Sweet Treats

 I have to be honest: I love treats.
-I personally don’t eat them as a dessert at the end of a meal, but I love to have them with coffee, as an afternoon snack or as breakfast.
+I personally don’t eat them as a dessert at the end of a meal, but I love to have them with coffee, as an afternoon snack, or as breakfast.
 And treats are even better when shared with friends and family.
-After more than three years of living lectin-light, treats are the last thing I’m worried about because I know we can make desserts that taste as good, or even better, than traditional ones – and they are not unhealthy.
-On the contrary, they can have great nutritional value.
-Of course, like with anything, moderation is important, but you will not get a sugar spike or a flare if you stick to food that is gut-friendly.
-My website has plenty of sweet treat ideas, in addition to the following recipes: a sweet potato pie that is super easy to make and a yummy apple galette.
+After more than four years of living lectin-light, treats are the last thing I’m worried about because I know we can make desserts that taste as good, or even better than traditional ones – and they are not unhealthy.

 This Spicy Carrot Cake with Fresh Cranberries and Mascarpone is super tasty, warming and grounding, perfect for the cold weather and the cranberry season.
 If you don’t eat dairy, skip the mascarpone cream or replace it with whipped coconut cream.